webplatform/docs/apis/audio-video/TextTrackCue/endTime/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=This example add start times, end times, and captions to a track.
+|Description=This example adds start times, end times, and captions to a track.
 |Code=<nowiki><!DOCTYPE html >

 <html >